Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: Our enumeration algorithm

 \subsection{Step 4: Match the compressions}

-By construction, the lists $L_A$, $L_B$, $L_C$, and $L_D$ contain all possible $m$\nobreakdash-compressions of the members of Williamson sequences whose sum-of-squares decomposition is $R_A^2+R_B^2+R_C^2+R_D^2$.
-Thus, by trying all possible sum-of-squares decompositions and all ways of matching together the sequences from the lists $L_A$, $L_B$, $L_C$, $L_D$ we can find all $m$\nobreakdash-compressions of Williamson sequences of order $n$.
-By Theorem~\ref{thm:willcomp}, a necessary condition for $A$, $B$, $C$, $D$ to be a Williamson sequence is that
+By construction, the lists $L_A$, $L_B$, $L_C$, and $L_D$ contain all possible $m$\nobreakdash-compressions of the members of Williamson sequence quadruples whose sum-of-squares decomposition is $R_A^2+R_B^2+R_C^2+R_D^2$.
+Thus, by trying all possible sum-of-squares decompositions and all ways of matching together the sequences from the lists $L_A$, $L_B$, $L_C$, $L_D$ we can find all $m$\nobreakdash-compressions of Williamson sequence quadruples of order~$n$.
+By Theorem~\ref{thm:willcomp}, a necessary condition for $A$, $B$, $C$, $D$ to be Williamson sequences is that